All stages

 Add more locations

 In Settings → Locations, add each restaurant by name and address.
-The team you already set up runs against each location automatically — Scout scans every store every day, Grace replies to reviews per store, Atlas keeps each storefront accurate.
+The team you already set up runs against each location automatically — Atlas scans every store every day and keeps each storefront accurate, Grace replies to reviews per store.
 Connections (POS, Google) are linked per location, but the employees and your voice carry over.

 What changes at multi-location

-Every Monday at 7am local time, Chief sends one email: what changed across every location and every employee in the past seven days, what to do this week, and where to look first.
+Every morning at 7am local time, Dash sends the Daily Brief: what changed across every location and every employee, what to do today, and where to look first — every number cited to its source.
 It's the entire operation in one screen — built by reading every employee's output and finding the patterns that span them.

 The brief is the thing most operators say they didn't know they needed.
 It replaces three weekly meetings.